Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

-- Create a class that regroup capacities of player and enemies
+- Create a class that regroup projectiles

 - Create basic enemy that move slowly in the direction of the player and charge attacks every 5sec that shoot a projectile with an animation, charge sound, shoot sound
 - Create experience shards that rotate on themselves and are attracted by the player when a enemy is destroyed